EduardoNicacio/LLMBenchmark/devstral-small-2507/readme.md

 ## Performance

-- Thought for: 5s / 3s
+- Thought for: 3.33s / 3s
-- Tokens per second: 38.25 / 38.17
+- Tokens per second: 37.46 / 38.17

 ## Observations

-- Didn't break each stored procedure into a separate code block for easy copy and paste.
+- Did break each stored procedure into a separate code block for easy copy and paste.
 Resolved with the extra command below:

-    ```txt
-    Split each stored procedure above into its corresponding SQL code block.
-    ```

 - Included an extra utility function to validate input parameters, and an extra stored procedure to store the execution errors.
-Nice. :-)
+Nice. :star:
 - Didn't generate a complete, production-ready C# code.
 Ended up with the message below:

     ```txt